Michael19842/PowerShell.MvRAdaptiveCards.Module/docs/Build-CardFromTemplate.md

 Accept wildcard characters: False
 ```

+### CommonParameters
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ## OUTPUTS

 ### System.Collections.Hashtable
 ### Returns a hashtable representing the completed Adaptive Card content with all template tags replaced.
 ## NOTES
 - Template tag names in the Tags hashtable should not include the !{{ }} wrapper syntax
 - ScriptBlocks in tag values are executed in the current scope and can access variables